Equine Apprenticeships – invaluable education or slave labour?

 You will have an ‘Apprenticeship Agreement’ which will be provided to you by the training provider.
 It is the agreement between the Employer and Apprentice regarding the training to be delivered as part of the Apprenticeship.

-You will be an employee, which mayu be open-ended or a fixed term contract for the duration of your Apprenticeship, and thus all employment laws will apply to you.
-You must be given this written document within your first 2 months of employment as an Apprentice, however it is good practice for you to receive it prior starting the position.
+You will be an employee, which may be an open-ended or a fixed term contract for the duration of your Apprenticeship, and thus all employment laws will apply to you.
+You must be given a Principle Statement of Employment no later than your first day of work and your Wider Written Statement of Employment within your first 2 months of employment as an Apprentice.
+However, it is good practice for you to receive it prior starting the position.

 The document must: